 Suppositories are effective for symptom relief because there are numerous cannabinoid receptors in the GI tract and female reproductive system that cannabinoids can bind to, and because they absorb rapidly into nearby organs and the bloodstream.
 Suppositories are quickly becoming popular for relief of issues with menstruation.
 In general, suppositories have a faster onset, higher bioavailability, shorter peak and shorter duration than oral administration.
 This is largely due to the fact that suppositories bypass roughly two thirds of “first-pass” metabolism that occurs during digestion.

-Onsets and durations of effect a well as therapeutic benefit of this category vary based on the type of product.
+Onsets and durations of effect as well as the therapeutic benefit of this category vary based on the type of product.
 Many follow the same guidelines for topicals, which is a relatively fast acting application for local, inflammatory skin conditions and pain management in soft tissues and joints.
 Depending on the formulation of the product, research has begun to show that skincare products infused with CBD may reduce the appearance of fine lines and wrinkles.

 Individual responses to hemp cultivars (varieties) and methods of consumption vary.
 Currently, no scientific consensus exists that indicates certain products are more effective than others for relieving specific symptoms or conditions.
 Each consumer must determine, through their own use of hemp, which cultivars and products are most effective for their health needs.